 As global competition sharpens and evolves, companies need fast access to new technologies and applications and ever-cheaper support for day-to-day operations.
 Outsourcing is changing to meet those needs.
 Hunton & Williams LLP is at the forefront of those changes.
 We help our clients navigate the challenges of "bleeding edge" cloud computing structures, as well as more traditional business processing offshoring, contract manufacturing and IT infrastructure outsourcing transactions.

-Hunton & Williams' global outsourcing and technology practice was selected again for "The 2013 World's Best Outsourcing Advisors" list by the International Association of Outsourcing Professionals.
+Hunton & Williams' global outsourcing and technology practice was selected again for "The 2014 World's Best Outsourcing Advisors" list by the International Association of Outsourcing Professionals.
+This is the third consecutive year that the firm has been named among the top 20 outsourcing advisors.
 In addition, the practice was ranked the #1 and #3 Outsourcing and Offshoring Legal Advisor in Brown & Wilson's Black Book of Outsourcing for the years 2008 and 2009.1 Our outsourcing attorneys are leaders in the industry and have decades of combined experience working on various transactions.
 Our experience includes transactions involving:

 - information technology infrastructure (including data center, desktop, network and telecom services)